awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 ### Prerequisite<a name="tag-spot-fleet-prereqs"></a>

 Grant the IAM user the permission to tag resources\.
-For more information, see [Example: Tagging resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.
+For more information, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 **To grant an IAM user the permission to tag resources**
 Create a IAM policy that includes the following: